inab/python-extended-json-schema-validator/README-extensions.md

   + `schema_id`: This is the relative or absolute IRI of the JSON Schema describing the primary key.

   + `members`: This is an array of strings.
 Those strings are the names of the keys whose values form the tuple to be validated against the gathered primary key values.

+  + `refers_to`: This optional key is used to tell which is the named primary key to be focused on.
+This is useful for complex JSON Schemas where a schema has more than one primary key declaration.